Laboratory-Imaging/GA3-examples/NIS_v6.20/52-Python_cellpose/README.md

 With miniconda installed on the system we run the **Anaconda Prompt** from the Start menu and

-1. make a new environment with python 3.12 (minimum for NIS-Elements) called *cellpose*,
+1. make a new environment with python 3.12 (minimum for NIS-Elements) called *cellpose*
 2. activate the environment
 3. install torch (see [Installing correct torch](#installing-correct-torch)) using pip (NOT pip.bat)
 4. optionally run python and check that [torch can see the GPU](#check-if-torch-can-see-gpu)